exonum/exonum-doc/src/advanced/consensus/specification.md

     - The key in the `to` field must match the key of the node.
     - `block.prev_hash` must match the hash of the latest committed block.
     - The block height must be equal to the current height of the node.
-    - The number of `precommit` messages from different validators must be sufficient to reach consensus.
+    - The number of `Precommit` messages from different validators must be sufficient to reach consensus.
-    - All `precommit` messages must be correct.
+    - All `Precommit` messages must be correct.

 - If the checks are successful, then check all transactions in the block for correctness.
 If some transactions are incorrect, stop working and signal about